 A work in progress..

-His plan was simple: Wait till night to sneak out of the city, steal a shuttle and use it to fly to Tierra.
-That, he had already done.And once he was far enough from the floating city - Altia, as his grandfather decided to named it - he set the shuttle to auto-pilot.
+His plan was simple: Wait for night to sneak out of the city, steal a shuttle, and use it to fly to Tierra.
+That, he had already done.
+Once he was far enough from the floating city - Altia, as his great grandfather had decided to name it - he set the shuttle to auto-pilot.
 Reaching the continent would take him a couple of hours.
 In the meantime, he went over the files over and over again.
 Someone had betrayed him - or was planning to.
-Someone wanted to start a revolution and he was certain it had to be one of the Mayors of Tierra.
+Someone wanted to start a revolution and he was certain it had to be one of the District Mayors.
 Which one of the four, it was anybody's guess.
 That's why he had taken the risk of going to Tierra himself and secretly investigate the matter further.

 The red dots - the Tevrakas - were upon him now.
 The shuttle shook as one of the beasts latched itself into the roof.
 He heard the rasping sound as it began tearing through the metal roof.
 Then another thud...and another.
 This made no sense, why didn't the shield work?
+He wondered.
 And how did they find him?
 He had planned this mission for days, just to make sure he would avoid a situation like this.
 Damn.
 Someone had meddled with the shuttle before hand.
 It had to be the only explanation.
 But no one knew...unless...Cael.

 He set up the recorder and made sure to encrypt his message.
 When he was done, he took the flash drive and carefully hid it inside a small metalic box.
 Then he hid that box within the shuttle's engine.

 The Tevrakas were almost through now.
 He took a deep breath, grabbed the wheel, and dived the shuttle hard into the ocean hoping to at least damage one of the beasts before his final breath.

 His last thought was that of his son: Virgil Marvyn.
 The boy was Altia's last hope of survival.
 He only hoped the boy was ready for the coming war.